H2020-IPM-Decisions/IdentityProviderService/README.md

 dotnet run
 ```
 The solution will start in the default ports (https://localhost:5001;http://localhost:5000) defined in the file. `H2020.IPMDecisions.IDP.API\Properties\launchSettings.json`

+### How to set-up CORS policy

+Open file `H2020.IPMDecisions.IDP.API\appsettings.json` and change the json section `AllowedHosts` with the host that you would like to allow to consume the API.
+The different URLS should be separated by a semicolon **";"**.
+If you would like to allow any origin, write an asterisk on the string **"*"**

+### API Discovery
+A [Swagger UI](https://swagger.io/) has been added to help the discovery of the API endpoints and the data transfer models (DTOs) needed for the use of the API.
+To access the User Interface, navigate to https://localhost:5001/swagger

 ### How to interact with the project